Financial Guide for International Students in Canada

 This guide is written for international students in Canada who want to manage their finances effectively.
 Whether you’re trying to understand banking basics or looking for ways to fund your education as an international student in Canada, this guide will help you make informed financial decisions.

 So you’re coming to Canada to study?

 Once you decide to study in Canada, like many international students, managing finances may be at the top of your list.
 We all know that between rent, food and living expenses, savings can disappear quickly.
 This is true for students – especially international students, with higher tuition fees, currency exchange, and the necessity of temporary accommodation (living far from home), it all adds up.

 This guide will outline the different types of accounts available to international students, explain the importance of starting your credit history as a student, list the many advantages of budgeting for students, and run you through the steps to doing it effectively.
 If you are considering getting a part time job to earn some income during your studies, as well as gain work experience, you’ll want to know the legal and tax implications.
 Lastly, this guide will explain the differences between scholarships, grants, and bursaries, which can all help international students fund part of their education in Canada.

-Arrive is supported by The Royal Bank of Canada (RBC), the largest bank in Canada* and one of the most reputed banks in the world, employing 80,000 people worldwide, which places us in a unique position to be able to help and support newcomers, like yourself, with credible and authentic resources that can help you get started with setting up a strong financial foundation in Canada.
+Arrive is supported by Royal Bank of Canada (RBC), the largest bank in Canada* and one of the most reputed banks in the world, employing 80,000 people worldwide.
+This places us in a unique position to be able to help and support newcomers, like yourself, with credible and reliable resources that can help you get started while setting up a strong financial foundation in Canada.